What Are the Basic Five Food Groups?

-And with nutrition guidelines ever shifting and evolving, it’s easy to get confused about the basics.
-Even the iconic food pyramid is gone, replaced by MyPlate — a balanced plate to illustrate the food groups.
+Pop quiz: Can you name the five food groups?
+Nutrition guidelines regularly shift and evolve, so it’s easy to get confused about the basics.
+Even the iconic food pyramid is gone, replaced by MyPlate’s balanced plate to illustrate the five food groups.

-We’ll share the basics about each of the (spoiler alert!) five food groups, along with info on serving sizes, and how the recommendations might align with your own nutrition plan.
+In this article, we’ll share the basics about each of those food groups, along with info on serving sizes, and how the recommendations might align with your own nutrition plan.

-These food groups are determined by the U.S. Department of Agriculture (USDA), which has selected recommended daily portions to help give you a healthy balance of the macronutrients carbs, protein, and fat, as well as all the micronutrients you need.
+These food groups are determined by the U.S. Department of Agriculture (USDA), which has selected recommended daily portions to help give you a healthy balance of the macronutrients carbs, protein, and fat, as well as all the micronutrients, vitamins, and minerals you need.

-Note: These USDA recommendations may differ from other nutrition plans.
-That’s because the USDA guidelines are not intended to help you lose weight or build strength; the guidelines are meant to help individuals maintain overall health.
+The USDA recommendations may differ from other nutrition plans.
+That’s because the USDA guidelines are not intended to help you lose weight or build strength; the guidelines are to help individuals maintain overall health.